middleverse/MiddleVerse/README.md

 :basketball: Build with purpose.

-:dolphin: It's okay to break a rule or two, but make it an uncommon ocurrence.
+:cactus: It's okay to break a rule or two, but make it an uncommon ocurrence.